mdasfari/DiamondHunter/README.md

 Ensure you have the following installed on your system:

-- Unity Game Engine (Version used in development)
+- Unity Game Engine (2019.4.16)
-- Git for version control
+- Git for version control (optional)

 ### Installation